vacp2p/rfc/content/docs/rfcs/38/README.md

 ## In Media Res

-We begin--as all worthwhile journeys begin--in the middle of things, desiring to communciate a whole without knowing the exact shape of the future we have glimpsed in moments of revelation, which while untethered from currently existing reality, provides an intoxicating fever dream of a more desirable future.
+We begin--as all worthwhile journeys begin--in the middle of things, desiring to communicate a whole without knowing the exact shape of the future we have glimpsed in moments of revelation, which while untethered from currently existing reality, provides an intoxicating fever dream of a more desirable future.